What are the Best Treats for Cats and Dogs?

 What is Tryptophan?
 Tryptophan, also known as L-tryptophan, is a precursor to serotonin (the 'happy hormone').
 Similar to the effects of an antidepressant, Tryptophan reduces stress.
 It has been demonstrated to help dogs with territorial aggression, dominance aggression, or general anxiety caused by travel or separation from owners.
-Tryptophan is used in many stress-soothing treats, and it is also included in some anxiety diets such as Hills Prescription Diet Urinary Stress and Royal Canin Calm.
+Tryptophan is used in many stress-soothing treats, and it is also included in some anxiety diets such as Hills Prescription Diet Urinary Stress.

 Winners: Top Anxiety Treats for Cats and Dogs

 PAW Blackmore’s Complete Calm Chews are formulated with tryptophan, B vitamins and a blend of multivitamins and nutrients to support the general health and nervous function of dogs.

 These chews are packed full of L-tryptophan, thiamine, ginger and chamomile to help dogs relax in situations that may cause them stress.

 Tranquil Formula for Cats works by delivering natural ingredients plus Tryptophan and B group vitamins to maintain an ideal emotional balance in stressed kitties.